nielsdoorn/nielsdoorn.github.io/index.md

 ## My research

-Currently, my reseach focuses on the following topics:
+Currently, my research focuses on the following topics:

 - studying the sensemaking approaches of students while modelling test cases
 - researching the effects of introducing testing early, seamlessly and subtle in existing courses